sanjayc208/react-fox-toast/README.md

 `react-fox-toast` is a flexible, customizable, and easy-to-use toast/notification bar component for ReactJS and NextJS.
 It supports various customization options, including styles, classes, icons, expandable content, and even integrates with libraries like TailwindCSS.

+> **_NOTE:_** : this package works only on Client Side .
+So if using any SSR frameworks like NEXT.JS see to it that you have 'use client'; on top of component

 ## Features
 - **Highly Customizable**: You can customize the position, duration, content, icons, and more.
 - **Supports Promises**: Show success/error messages based on the result of promises.